Holiday recipe countdown: Wild Rice and Cranberry Stuffing makes a perfect holiday side dish – whole grain and healthy!

 nonstick cooking spray

-- Heat the oil in a nonstick skillet over medium-high heat.
-When hot, add the celery, onions, orange peel, dried cranberries, thyme, and stir-fry for about four minutes.
-Add the wild rice, and stir until combined.
+- Heat oil in large, nonstick skillet over medium-high heat.
+When sizzling, add celery, onions, orange peel, cranberries, thyme, and stir-fry for about four minutes.
+Add cooked rice, and stir until combined.

 - Coat casserole dish with nonstick cooking spray.
-Then add the rice mixture to the dish, and bake uncovered at 350-degrees for 40 minutes.
-Note: You can stuff the raw Cornish hens with the rice mixture, and then bake at 350-degrees for two hours.
+Add rice mixture to dish, and bake uncovered at 350°F for 40 minutes.
+Note: You can stuff raw Cornish hens with rice mixture, and bake at 350°F for two hours.

 Nutrition Information (per 1/2 cup serving):

-180 calories, 4 grams protein, 37.5 grams carbohydrate, 3 grams dietary fiber, 2 grams fat, 0.5 grams saturated fat, 0 milligrams cholesterol, 25 milligrams sodium
+180 calories, 4 grams protein, 37.5 grams carbohydrate, 2 grams fat, 0.5 grams saturated fat, 0 milligrams cholesterol, 3 grams fiber, 25 milligrams sodium